nathandines/aws-secrets-example-go/go/README.md

 # AWS Secrets Go Example

 This example shows how an application could access secrets from AWS parameter store in Go.
 It assumes the following:

 - There is an encrypted secret already located at `/app/some-secret`
 - The secret is encrypted with the default SSM KMS key
 - The secret is in the same AWS region as this app is being run against
+- You've authenticated your terminal to AWS, and have defined the region which you need to access

 ## Quick Start